RickyXin/Demo-of-C-coding/README.md

 2.The client should be able to make both sync and async calls to the server

- At client side, simply  a precompile option is set as
- #define ASYNCHRONOUSPIPE
-to control the communicating type.
+ If the client starts with a parameter: 1, it will connect the server in asynchronous way, otherwise the communication is synchronous.

 3.The client should be able to send trivial data (strings, numbers) to the server

 We can send/receive any bytes between server and client